Studio-41/relisio-project-action/README.md

         trigger-notifications: true
 ```

-## Create releases for the "tranining" environments
+## Create releases for the "training" environments
 The following example creates a release for the product **123456** for each **`Training`** environment present in the workspace.

 ```yaml